Vihelmet/Analisis_calidad_vino_blanco_ML/README.md

 ¡Salud!
 _____________________________________________

-<h1 id="Predictive Analysis of White Wine Quality"> :clinking_glass: Predictive Analysis of White Wine Quality</h1>
+<h1 id="Predictive Analysis of White Wine Quality"> :wine_glass: Predictive Analysis of White Wine Quality</h1>

 We are faced with the challenge of conducting predictive analysis by training various machine learning models, both supervised and unsupervised, on a specific chosen topic.
 After extensive exploration, we are presented with the opportunity to predict the quality variable of white wine based on composition data.